What is forensic nursing?

-“We want our patients to know that they are in control of their exam, they choose which parts of the exam are done or skipped, and they can stop or take a break at any time,” says Lindsey Cushing, WHNP, SANE-A, a forensic nurse at Cheshire.
+“We want our patients to know that they are in control of their exam, they choose which parts of the medical forensic exam are done or skipped, and they can stop or take a break at any time,” says Lindsey Cushing, WHNP, SANE-A, a forensic nurse at Cheshire.
 “Evidence cannot be collected after five days so we encourage people to seek out care as soon as possible if they are interested in this option.”

-Prepubescent children who have experienced abuse or assault are referred to the Children and Adolescent Protection Program at Dartmouth-Hitchcock Medical Center (DHMC) for further specialized care.
+Prepubescent children who have experienced abuse or assault are referred to the Children and Adolescent Protection Program at Dartmouth Hitchcock Medical Center (DHMC) for further specialized care.

-How do I contact the Forensic Team?
+How do I contact the Medical Forensic Care team?